 During the lockdown, we focused our efforts on growing our online presence, which will continue!
 Visit our online store, try our virtual personal shopping service, or sign up for a subscription Merrybox.

 What happened to the store on Belmont Street?

 We made the difficult decision to permanently close this location while we were closed during the COVID-19 lockdown.
 We've reorganized our North Easton store to fit much more inventory, and we think it'll be more convenient for our Easton customers to have everything in one place.
 More details are available on our Our Store page.

 What do you do with items you can't sell?

 We have partnered with Cahoots, a membership service for preloved kids' clothes, to repair or remake items with minor imperfections.
 For the rest of the items we can't sell, we've partnered with Helpsy, a B Corp that responsibly recycles clothing.
-We also donate items to local thrift stores, including the Salvation Army and Savers.

 Who owns Merry Go Rounds?

 We're proud to be a multi-generational family-owned business.
 Merry Go Rounds is co-owned by the mother-daughter team of Beth and Melissa Mazzeo.
 Beth has been the owner for over 20 years, and Melissa joined in June 2020 as the full-time CEO and co-owner.
 Learn more about her here!

 Why shop resale?

 You can buy the same item you see new in stores for less than half the original price.
 Many items in our store are barely used or completely new, with original tags, for a fraction of the original price.